Cbeniaris/Interactive-Brokers-Java-API-Intro/README.md

 	}
 ```

 It's at this point it should be noted that Interactive Brokers provides what they call "Filtered Data".
 They will provide 4 prices per second, per data stream.
 Unless you are doing sub-second trading this should be more than enough data to cover your needs.
 We've now successfully opened a data stream that will print the price of SPY to the console.
+You will notice there is a "tick price" method being invoked in the wrapper as well.
+This is because a market data stream splits price and size relevent information into their own separate methods.

 ### What Next?